Velocidex/velociraptor-docs/content/knowledge_base/tips/deleting_old_data.md

----
-title: "How to manage storage space on the server"
+# How to manage storage space on the server
----

 Velociraptor can collect a lot of data quickly but usually the data is only relevant for short periods of time.